-B.C. is a big contributor to these numbers.
-One of the top three mining provinces in the country, the production value of the industry in 2019 was \$8.8 billion.
-As the global centre of expertise for mineral exploration, B.C. is home to some 800 exploration companies, most of which are in the greater Vancouver area.
+Newfoundland and Labrador are substantial contributors to these numbers.
+Canada's fifth largest mining province, the production value of the provincial industry in 2020 was just shy of \$3 billion.
+That same year, the industry invested more than \$830 million in mine development - 7.5% of the national total - suggesting this strength and performance is poised to continue into the future.
 For generations, mining has played an essential role as an employer and economic contributor in the province.
 Mining's value to Canada doesn't stop at Canada's borders, however.
 Canada's mining sector has investments in over 100 countries worldwide and travelling with and working for the sector are the thousands of Canadian mining supply and services companies.